smorce/DeepAgentsSpec/templates/plan-template.md

 This feature’s design (data-model, contracts, quickstart) should be reflected in `design/index.md` when it introduces shared entities, endpoints, or invariants that affect other features in the same epic.

+Ensure `checklists/PlanQualityGate.md` is created alongside `requirements.md`,
+kept in sync with this plan, and validated via `scripts/validate_plan.sh` before `/speckit.tasks` consumes the plan.

 ### Source Code (repository root)